eldaxgit/UI_Kits/README.md

 # 🎨 UI_Kits

-A curated collection of minimalist and elegant UI component kits — built with clean HTML and CSS.
+A collection of minimalist and elegant UI component kits — built with clean HTML, CSS, Tailwind CSS and JavaScript.
 Each kit explores a different design theme and focuses on readability, layout, and usability.

 ---